SSWConsulting/SSW.People.Profiles/Camilla-Silva/Camilla-Silva.md

 ---
 current_employee: true
-ID: 'CamillaSilva'
+ID: "CamillaSilva"
-name: 'Camilla Rosa Silva'
+name: "Camilla Rosa Silva"
-nickname: 'Camilla'
+nickname: "Camilla"

-legacy_page_url: '/AboutUs/Employees/Pages/CamillaSilva.aspx'
+legacy_page_url: "/AboutUs/Employees/Pages/CamillaSilva.aspx"
-category: 'Admin'
+category: "Admin"
-role: 'Marketing Coordinator'
+role: "Marketing Coordinator"
-qualifications: 'Bachelor of Business Management, MBA in Business Strategic Management'
+qualifications: "Bachelor of Business Management, MBA in Business Strategic Management"
-location: 'Sydney'
+location: "Sydney"

-blog: ''
+blog: ""
-website: ''
+website: ""
-facebook: ''
+facebook: ""
-twitter: ''
+twitter: ""
-linkedin: 'camillarosa'
+linkedin: "camillarosa"
-skype: 'cammyrs'
+skype: "cammyrs"

-quote: 'You know you are on the road to success if you would do your job, and not be paid for it.  -- Oprah Winfrey'
+quote: "You know you are on the road to success if you would do your job, and not be paid for it.  -- Oprah Winfrey"
 ---

 ![google accreditation Camilla.jpg](./Images/Bio/google%20accreditation%20Camilla.jpg)